-- 3.209 The representations received have been considered by officers in reviewing the soundness and legal compliance of the Plan.
+3.209 The representations received have been considered by officers in reviewing the soundness and legal compliance of the Plan.
 The representations are summarised as an appendix to the Statement of Consultation (Appendix 4 to this report).
+The

-The Statement of Consultation summarises the main issues and provides a collective response from officers for each section/policy of the Plan. - 3.210 The proposed Focused Changes and Minor Modifications presented at Appendix 3, have been identified in the context of the representations made, on-going cooperation and associated reviews of evidence.
-They have been tested through the Sustainability Appraisal process and are recommended to Members. - 3.211 The view of officers is that the Proposed Submission Plan has been positively prepared and is justified, effective, consistent with national policy and legally compliant. - 3.212 It is recommended that the Proposed Submission Plan together with the schedule of Focused Changes and Minor Modifications be approved for presentation to Council with a recommendation that they be Submitted to the Secretary of State together with all supporting documents
+- Statement of Consultation summarises the main issues and provides a collective response from officers for each section/policy of the Plan. - 3.210 The proposed Focused Changes and Minor Modifications presented at Appendix 3, have been identified in the context of the representations made, on-going cooperation and associated reviews of evidence.
+They have been tested through the Sustainability Appraisal process and are recommended to Members. - 3.211 The view of officers is that the Proposed Submission Plan has been positively prepared and is justified, effective, consistent with national policy and legally compliant. - 3.212 It is recommended that the Proposed Submission Plan together with the schedule of Focused Changes and Minor Modifications be approved for submission to the Secretary of State together with all supporting documents